ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 2 2 4    2 0 0 0    3 3
 Time: i secs.
 ```

+### ( == Next block is checked == )

+The middle example shows that the next time the program is run, the same
+sequence is obtained.
+To vary the sequence we might "throw away" an arbitrary
+number of random numbers at the start of the program.
+In the third example at
+the bottom of the page, the first 115 random numbers are
 discarded.
 The output shows random digits numbered 116 through 135.

 Additional flexibility is provided in BASIC by three statements that permit the
-use bf user-defined functions and subroutines.
+use of user-defined functions and subroutines.

 The DEF statement permits the user to define a function other than the standard
-functions listed in section 2.
-2 so that he doesn't have to keep repeating the
+functions listed in section 2.2 so that he doesn't have to keep repeating the
 formula for the function each time he uses it in his program.
 The name of a
-defined function must be three letter s, the iitOi of which are FN .
+defined function must be three letter s, the first two of which are FN .
 The user
 thus may define up to 26 functions.
 The following examples illustrate the form
 of the DEF statement: